 “It’s not like Greg Louganis was acting in a vacuum,” says Brier.
 “There’s no way to understand his decision to keep that a secret as something about just him.
 The political culture, the social and health landscape was really scary.”

 Fear and stigma around AIDS was so intense, in fact, that a year before Louganis’s fateful dive, residents in the town of Arcadia, Florida tried to bar three young brothers, Randy, Robert and Ricky Ray, from enrolling in the local school because they were HIV positive.
 The brothers had contracted HIV from blood transfusions at a young age and residents feared they could infect other students.
-A federal judge overruled the ban in 1987, but then the family lost their home in a suspicious fire and decided to move away.
+A federal judge overruled the ban in 1987, but then the family lost their home in a suspicious fire and moved away.

 When Diagnosis Was a 'Death Sentence'